sprite-guard/Boss-Rush/README.md

 * A: jump to the test scene
 * P: Pause
 * I: Toggle invulnerability
+* K: Skip current phase - only works on boss phases, crashes on final phase.
 * escape: return to menu, or quit from menu (NWJS only)

 ## Gameplay